 #1: Sea Turtles

 These gentle giants can live for up to 150 years.
-They’re some of the oldest reptiles on Earth - they’ve been around for over 100 million years!
+They’re some of the oldest reptiles on Earth, and they’ve been around for over 100 million years!
 They help keep beaches clean by eating marine critters that humans consider pests.
-And they can migrate thousands of miles!
+They can also migrate on journeys thousands of miles long.

 #2: Jellyfish

-Found in all oceans around the world, these gelatinous creatures are made up of about 95% water.
-And they’re one of the only creatures that doesn’t have a brain!
-They can be beautiful to behold, but be careful when you’re around them.
-Jellyfish can sting you!
+Found in all oceans around the world, these gelatinous creatures are about 95% water.
+They’re one of the only creatures that doesn’t have a brain!
+They can be beautiful to behold, but watch out for their painful (and sometimes life-threatening) sting.

 #3: Crabs